Marcel the Shell with Shoes On (2021 film): Plot

-60 Minutes reaches out to Marcel in the hopes of doing a cover story.
+As a result of Marcel's Internet popularity, 60 Minutes reaches out to Marcel in the hopes of doing a cover story.
 Despite Dean's encouragement, Marcel is reluctant to accept the offer, concerned with what the large production crew and more attention to the house would do to Connie's health.
 Marcel tells Dean he will not accept the interview until Connie is fully recovered.
 Dean confides this information to a fast-deteriorating Connie.
 Wanting Marcel to live a meaningful life of his own, Connie pretends to show signs of improvement around Marcel while encouraging him to accept the interview.
-Despite strong reservations, Marcel eventually agrees to the interview, believing it may help him find his family.
+Despite his strong reservations, Marcel eventually agrees to the interview, believing it may help him find his family.

 Connie's health continues to worsen as the day of the interview approaches.
 Connie and Marcel watch as the 60 Minutes crew sets up in the living room and are starstruck upon seeing Lesley Stahl in person.
 Marcel and Dean both participate in the interview.
 Upon its completion, Marcel and Dean struggle to find Connie before realizing she died while their segment was being filmed.
 Marcel buries Connie in her garden and grieves her.
 Dean signs a lease for a new apartment.

 60 Minutes calls Dean requesting additional filming after making new discoveries regarding the whereabouts of Larissa.
 The segment airs, showing that they were able to locate Larissa in Guatemala.
 Larissa then brings the 60 Minutes crew to Mark's house, where she and Mark get into an argument.
 Marcel urges Dean and the crew to check in Mark's sock drawer, where the entire shell community is discovered.
 They reunite in the Airbnb with Marcel, who is able to give Connie a proper funeral.
 Dean moves into his new apartment and begins dating again.
-Reunited with his family, Marcel confides to Dean that he often finds himself going to the Laundry Room window alone, and feeling the wind blow through his shell.
-Marcel shows Dean the sound it produces, remarking on its beauty as he stares out the window.
+Reunited with his family, Marcel confides to Dean that despite missing his family and delighted they are reunited, he often finds himself going to the laundry room window alone and feeling the wind blow through his shell.
+Marcel shows Dean the sound it produces, remarking on its beauty as he stares out the window and feeling a newfound, deeper connection with all things.

+A closing scene interspersed with the early credits shows Dean introducing Marcel to his new apartment.